foxdonut/meiosis/docs/lessons/08-services.md

 Say we have an app with three pages: Home, Login, and Data.
 We'll use services to achieve the
 following:

-- Set up a blank form when going to the Login page
+- Set up a blank form state when going to the Login page
-- Clear out the form when leaving the Login page
+- Clear out the form state when leaving the Login page
 - Change the state to "loading" when going to the Data page
 - Load the data asynchronously for the Data page
 - Clear out the data when leaving the Data page.